 Remove your tape from the antlers, and let the skull dry.
 Within an hour you should have a beautiful Euro Mount.

 I tallied up the cost of the materials, (to justify my stinking up the garage to my wife).
 I had to go out and buy a pot, because I didn’t have one big enough to boil the skull in.
 That was my largest purchase at $20.
 I walked out of Sally Beauty Supply spending slightly over $6, and another $6.50 for a couple of paintbrushes, masking tape, and a small paint tray.
-So for essentially $32.50 I did my first Euro Mount and have without the need to purchase a pot again, I can do a mount in the future for under 15 bucks.
+So for essentially $32.50 I did my first Euro Mount and have without the need to purchase a pot again, I can do this mount in the future for under 15 bucks.
 (Although I do still have enough bleach to do at least one more deer sized skull.
 So if you have a couple to do at once, you can essentially cut that price tag in half).
 I can’t help but feel a definite sense of pride on doing it yourself.
-After all, isn’t that what makes it all worthwhile anyways?
-And for a professional looking finished piece and a price tag that is cheaper than a box of .270 ammo makes it hard to beat.
+After all, isn’t that what makes it all worthwhile anyway?
+And for a professional-looking finished piece and a price tag that is cheaper than a box of .270 ammo makes it hard to beat.
 Give it a try, Good luck, and Happy Hunting.
 May your next season supply you with the need to use this information!